DeepakTest2021/Spring-Boot-Microservice/README.md

 Here is what this little application demonstrates:

 * Full integration with the latest **Spring** Framework: inversion of control, dependency injection, etc.
-* Packaging as a single war with embedded container (tomcat 8): No need to install a container separately on the host just run using the ``java -jar`` command
+* Packaging as a single jar with embedded container (tomcat 8): No need to install a container separately on the host just run using the ``java -jar`` command
 * Demonstrates how to set up healthcheck, metrics, info, environment, etc. endpoints automatically on a configured port.
 Inject your own health / metrics info with a few lines of code.
 * Writing a RESTful service using annotation: supports both XML and JSON request / response; simply use desired ``Accept`` header in your request
 * Exception mapping from application exceptions to the right HTTP response with exception details in the body